alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 ## Travel tips

-As almost all of our trips, this one was a self-organized trip.
+As almost all our trips, this one was a self-organized trip.
 We didn't know too much about the region and about how tourist-friendly it was, but we did our homework.
 Here are some of the things that we found out, some of them during the planning phase and others while being there.

 **Visas**

 Both Vietnam and Cambodia require visas for a lot of foreign countries.
 Check if you need one in advance.

 Vietnam has tourist visas with single and multiple entries, make sure you choose the right one depending on your itinerary.
-There are a lot of companies that take care of all the documentation and send you directly the visa approval paper, together with exact instructions on the next steps that you need to take.
-Make sure to follow those instructions and have the required amount of cash upon arrival, along with two passpord-size photos, to make the process smoother.
-We used https://www.vietnam-visaonline.org/ and paid 26USD for each person (on top of the actual cost of the visas that need to be paid when you enter the country, which is around 25USD per person).
+There are a lot of companies that take care of all the documentation.
+They send you the visa approval paper, together with exact instructions on the next steps that you need to take.
+Make sure to follow them to make the process smoother: have the required amount of cash upon arrival, along with two passport-size photos.
+We used [Vietnam Visa Online](https://www.vietnam-visaonline.org/) and paid 26USD for each person.
+That is on top of the actual cost of the visas that need to be paid when you enter the country, around 25USD per person.

-The Cambodian government has a website where you can apply for the visa directly: http://evisa.gov.kh/.
-This is a straight-forward process, which ends with a pdf that you receive via email where all the next steps are described (what to print, how many copies etc).
+The Cambodian government has a [website](http://evisa.gov.kh/) where you can apply for the visa directly.
+This is a straight-forward process.
+At the end, you receive a pdf via email where all the next steps are described (what to print, how many copies etc).
 The visa fee (36USD pp in our case) needs to be paid online when applying for the visa.

 **Transportation**

-To travel internally in Vietnam and also from Vietnam to Cambodia and back, we chose to fly with Vietnam Airlines, and we had no issues, always left and arrived on time.
-We did not travel with Vietjet, but read reviews speaking of delays and canceled flights, and we didn't want to take that chance, even if Vietnam Airlines is more expensive.
+To travel internally in Vietnam and also from Vietnam to Cambodia and back, we chose to fly with Vietnam Airlines.
+This was money well spent, as we had no issues, always left and arrived on time.
+We did not travel with Vietjet, but read reviews speaking of delays and canceled flights, and we didn't want to take that chance.
 A good way of saving some money is if you book multiple flights at the same time - you only pay the quite expensive processing fees once.
-Also, be aware that a lot of people in Vietnam travel with their small children, so the flights are not necessarily quiet, but there is a lot of effort to keep the kids entertained, so it's not bad either.
-The only annoying thing is that the luggage usually takes a lot to arrive, and a lot of people carry cardboard boxes instead of luggages.
+Also, be aware that a lot of people in Vietnam travel with their small children.
+The flights are not necessarily quiet, but there is a lot of effort to keep the kids entertained, so it's not bad either.
+The only annoying thing is that the luggage usually takes a lot to arrive, and a lot of people carry cardboard boxes as luggage.
 This is the reason why they are checked at the way out of the airport, and it of course adds some time to your schedule.

 To travel from the airport to the hotel we usually booked the trip in advance with the hotel staff.
 Beware that they don't send a taxi, they send a car with a driver they have a contract with.
 The quality of the drive is usually better than with a regular cab, and it's also a bit more expensive.
 The average cost for such a ride is 15USD.

 Inside the city feel free to take an Uber, they're a lot cheaper than what the hotels offer, and quite good.
 Make sure to check if you want a car or a motorcycle.

 In Cambodia, a tuk-tuk is also a very good option.
-Tuk-tuks are small motorcycles that are carying a 4 seat carriage and are pretty comfortable.
+Tuk-tuks are small motorcycles that are carrying a 4 seat coach and are pretty comfortable.

 **Currencies**

-In both Vietnam and Cambodia, you will need to change some money into the local currency, although there are some places where you can pay in USD, which is the preferred foreign currency for both countries.
+In both Vietnam and Cambodia, you will need to change some money into the local currency.
+There are some places where you can pay in USD though, as it is the preferred foreign currency.

 In Vietnam, they have the Vietnamese Dong, but because of the past inflation, the numbers that they operate with are huge.
 1 USD equals around 23000 VND.
-Check the exchange rate before going to an exchange office, because, as mentioned earlier, everything is negotiable in Vietnam, including this.
+Check the exchange rate before going to an exchange office.
+As mentioned earlier, everything is negotiable in Vietnam, including this.

 In Cambodia, the currency is called Riel.
 1 USD equals around 4100 KHR.
 In Siem Reap, the 1 dollar bill will get you a lot of basic goods, and you can pay a lot more with USD compared to Vietnam.
 Expect to get the change in KHR though.